mcgibbon/sympl/docs/quickstart.rst

 forward in time.

-The :py:class:`~sympl.UpdateFrequencyWrapper` applied to the ``Radiation`` object is an object that acts like a :py:class:`~sympl.PrognosticComponent` but only computes its output if at least a certain amount of model time has passed since the last time the output was computed.
+The :py:class:`~sympl.UpdateFrequencyWrapper` applied to the ``Radiation`` object is an object that acts like a :py:class:`~sympl.TendencyComponent` but only computes its output if at least a certain amount of model time has passed since the last time the output was computed.
 Otherwise, it returns the last computed output.
-This is commonly used in atmospheric models to avoid doing radiation calculations (which are very expensive) every timestep, but it can be applied to any PrognosticComponent.
+This is commonly used in atmospheric models to avoid doing radiation calculations (which are very expensive) every timestep, but it can be applied to any TendencyComponent.

-The :py:class:`ImplicitDynamics` class is a :py:class:`~sympl.Stepper` object, which steps the model state forward in time in the same way that a :py:class:`~sympl.PrognosticStepper` would, but doesn't use :py:class:`~sympl.PrognosticComponent` objects in doing so.
+The :py:class:`ImplicitDynamics` class is a :py:class:`~sympl.Stepper` object, which steps the model state forward in time in the same way that a :py:class:`~sympl.PrognosticStepper` would, but doesn't use :py:class:`~sympl.TendencyComponent` objects in doing so.

 The Main Loop
 -------------